tmokenc/IPK2024-OMEGA-L4-Scanner/README.md

 #### UDP <a id="udp"></a>

+Scanner interface realization with UDP:
 - Socket for sending is created with `IPPROTO_UDP` and socket for receiving is created with `IPPROTO_ICMP` or `IPPROTO_ICMPV6` based on the version of address.
+- Creating header by using the `struct udphdr` in `netinet/udp.h`, because it is made to align the memory representation with the UDP header specification [1].
-- Number of retransmissions is set base on the command line arguments (default is 1).
+- Number of retransmissions is set based on the command line arguments (default is 1).
+- Set the rate limit between 2 scan based on the command line arguments (default is 1000).
 - On timeout: The port is open, be aware that it could be filtered or it is a false positive.
 - On packet: The port is closed if the ICMP packet is Port Unreach type, that is `type 3 code 3` for IPv4 or `type 1 code 4` for IPv6.